By Beth Thomas Hertz

 - Moisture leads to mold, so repair any leaky pipes and keep gutters clear.

-- Reduce leaks in windows and doors with weatherization.
+- Reduce leaks in windows and doors.

 - Use only nontoxic products for pest management.